alex-leonhardt/zapy/README.md

 --authpass
 ```

-Only for HTTP Basic Authentication is currently working
+*Only HTTP Basic Authentication is currently working*

 ## html reports